 - Allow each serum to absorb before applying the next.

-- Don't layer conflicting actives (e.g., retinol and AHAs) in the same routine.
+- Avoid layering conflicting actives (for example, retinol and AHAs) in the same routine.

-- Always finish with moisturizer and, in the morning, sunscreen.
+- Always finish with a moisturizer and, in the morning, a sunscreen.